 According to planning for quality assurance/quality control (QA/QC), the Contract 1300 contractor's staff includes a Contractor's Quality Manager (CQM), who reports to the contractor's management at an organizational level superior to the contractor's Project Manager.
 The CQM is provided by a subcontractor.
 The reporting structure is designed to provide the CQM with direct access to the contractor's Principal Officers.
-A CNCR Log for identifying, correcting, documenting, and controlling non-conformances is maintained by the contractor and reviewed at weekly status meetings for each work package.
+A Contractor Non-conformance Report (CNCR) Log for identifying, correcting, documenting, and controlling non-conformances is maintained by the contractor and reviewed at weekly status meetings for each work package.
 For any work that is the subject of a Corrective Action Request, subsequent work activities are not allowed to progress until the conditions that are averse to quality are corrected.
-If the contractor does not issue a CNCR, SFMTA may issue an NCN, in which SFMTA's QA staff identifies the nonconforming work.
+If the contractor does not issue a CNCR, SFMTA may issue a Non-conformance Notice (NCN), in which SFMTA's QA staff identifies the nonconforming work.

-In January 2022, TPC's Quality Manager had filed 603 CNCRs.
-During January 2022, two new CNCRs were opened, three were dispositioned, and four were closed.
-Twenty-two CNCRs are currently posted to the CNCR Log as OPEN.
+As of April 2022, TPC's Quality Manager had filed 603 CNCRs.
+During April 2022, four new CNCRs were opened, three were dispositioned, and two were closed.
+Twenty-five CNCRs are currently posted to the CNCR Log as OPEN.
 The Quality Engineer has issued 57 NCNs.
-The February 2022 QA/QC update was not available at this time.